dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/implementation-guide/scale-up.md

 ### Training Agenda

-The [<span class="underline">DHIS 2</span> <span class="underline">Community Health Information System Guidelines</span>](https://s3-eu-west-1.amazonaws.com/content.dhis2.org/Publications/CHISGuidelines_version_August29.pdf) document written by the University of Oslo recommends that you consider:
+The [DHIS 2 Community Health Information System Guidelines](https://s3-eu-west-1.amazonaws.com/content.dhis2.org/Publications/CHISGuidelines_version_August29.pdf) document written by the University of Oslo recommends that you consider:

 1. The type of seating you require (round table, individual desks, etc.).
 2. Technological requirements (computers for all, Wi-Fi bandwidth, etc.),